President and CEO

 Farmer's commitment to private higher education is deeply personal.
 She is a member of the first generation in her family to attend college, and she credits her enrollment at small, liberal arts Illinois College with her success.
 She was honored to serve as an alumni trustee for Illinois College.

 Farmer is married to Darrell Hartke, an industrial-organizational psychologist who is a management consultant at Aon Hewitt.
-They live in St. Louis, where they enjoy restoring their 100-year-old bungalow, spending time in Forest Park and spoiling their two rescued cats, Bud and Lou.
+They live in St. Louis, where they enjoy restoring their 100-year-old bungalow and spending time in Forrest Park.